5 Privacy Trends for 2025: What to Watch For

 CCPA compliance requires disclosing upon request:

-If a business handles a lot of sensitive data or operates on a large scale, it must have a data protection officer (DPO) under the GDPR.
+If a business handles a lot of sensitive data, such as social security numbers, or operates on a large scale, it must have a data protection officer (DPO) under the GDPR.
 While you’re required to designate individuals or departments to handle consumer requests and compliance efforts, the CCPA doesn’t require a designated DPO.

 Businesses regulated by the GDPR are obligated to inform authorities within 72 hours of a data breach.
 They must also inform consumers if their sensitive data has been compromised so they may change their passwords or monitor their accounts for unusual activities.